-- The safeguarding aims of President Kennedy School, in line with Keeping Children Safe in Education (September 2019) are to; - work to identify children who are suffering or likely to suffer harm or abuse and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm; - provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues and in their responsibilities for identifying and protecting children that are or may be at risk of harm; - recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in President Kennedy understands the safeguarding procedures; and to - regularly review policies and procedures to ensure that children are protected to the best of our ability. - 10 This policy adheres to the following documents; - Keeping Children Safe in Education (September 2019) - Working Together to Safeguard Children (June 2018) - Guidance for Safer Working Practice for those working with children and young people in education settings (2019) - What to do if you are worried a child is being abused: Advice for practitioners (2015)
+- The safeguarding aims of President Kennedy School, in line with Keeping Children Safe in Education (September 2021) are to; - work to identify children who are suffering or likely to suffer abuse, exploitation or neglect and act to protect them; - work with relevant services and agencies to ensure that children are protected from harm; - support children's mental health and wellbeing - provide a learning environment for children which is safe and secure; - teach children how to keep themselves safe and provide structures for them to raise concerns if they are worried or at risk of harm; - ensure that we adhere to safer recruitment guidance and legislation, deal promptly with allegations of abuse against staff and take bullying and harassment seriously; - train staff effectively in all safeguarding issues including online safety and in their responsibilities for identifying and protecting children that are or may be at risk of harm; - have a designated safeguarding lead and designated deputy, who will provide support to staff, students and families. - recognise that all children may be vulnerable to abuse, but be aware that some children have increased vulnerabilities due to special educational needs or disabilities; - maintain a robust recording system for any safeguarding or child protection information; - ensure that everyone in President Kennedy understands the safeguarding procedures; and to - regularly review policies and procedures to ensure that children are protected to the best of our ability. - 10 This policy adheres to the following documents - Keeping Children Safe in Education (September 2021)1 - Working Together to Safeguard Children (July 2018) parts updated December 2020

-- 11 This policy should be read in conjunction with the following policies; - President Kennedy school's Statement of procedures for Dealing with Allegations of Abuse against Teachers, other staff and Volunteers - President Kennedy School's Whistleblowing Policy. - The futures Trust Safer Recruitment Policy - President Kennedy School's Code of Conduct - The Futures Trust Suitability Policy statement on the recruitment of exoffenders - The Futures Trust Reference Policy (Providing and requesting) - President Kennedy School's Volunteer Policy - The Futures Trust ICT Acceptable Use Policy - President Kennedy School's Visitor Management Policy - President Kennedy Schools Behaviour Policy - President Kennedy Schools Anti-Bullying Policy - President Kennedy school's Educational Visits Policy - President Kennedy Schools Attendance Policy.
+- Guidance for Safer Working Practice for those working with children and young people in education settings (May 2019) and Appendum (April 2020) - What to do if you are worried a child is being abused: Advice for practitioners (March 2015) - Sexual Violence and sexual Harassment between Children in Schools and Colleges (September 2021). - 11 Keeping Children Safe in Education remains in force throughout the Covid-19 emergency period.
+In addition, we have regard to non-statutory interim guidance on safeguarding schools, during the coronavirus outbreak.
+We continue to work closely with the Local Authority and the Coventry Safeguarding Children Partnership to safeguard children during this time.
+See Appendix H for further information - Please note that there are a number of other documents (statutory and non-statutory) that inform our policy and practice.
+A list of these can be found in Annex B of Keeping Children Safe in Education (September 2020). - 13 This policy should be read in conjunction with the following policies. - President Kennedy school's Statement of procedures for Dealing with Allegations of Abuse against Teachers, other Staff and Volunteers - President Kennedy School's Whistleblowing Policy - The Futures Trust Safer Recruitment Policy - President Kennedy School's Code of Conduct - The Futures Trust Suitability Policy Statement on the recruitment of exoffenders - The Futures Trust Reference Policy (Providing and requesting) - President Kennedy School's Volunteer Policy - The Futures Trust ICT Acceptable Use Policy - President Kennedy School's E-Safety Policy - President Kennedy School's Visitor Management Policy - President Kennedy School's Behaviour and Rewards Policy - President Kennedy School's Anti-Bullying Policy - President Kennedy school's Educational Visits Policy - President Kennedy Schools Attendance Policy.